 Using the monitor can be a bit trickier with buttons on the face and sides of the unit.
 The volume, menu, and OK button are on the front of the parent unit and the side has power, talk, and nightlight.
 With these buttons, you can set the mic sensitivity, vibrate alert, feeding timer, temp, set clock, set language.

 The manufacturer claims an open range of 1038 ft.
-This is a line of sight range and not a good indicator of how this monitor will work inside your home with walls and interference from other items.
-In our outdoor open line test the monitor worked somewhat up to 1350ft.
+This value is a line of sight range and not a good indicator of how this monitor will work inside your home with walls and interference from other items.
+In our outdoor open line test the monitor worked somewhat up to 1350 ft.
 This unit kept a strong connection until 200 ft before becoming intermittent and inconsistent.

-The DECT SCD570/10 earned an 6 of 10 for battery life.
-The SCD570/10 battery is rechargeable and Philips claims it can last up to 18 hours.
+The DECT SCD570/10 battery is rechargeable and Philips claims it can last up to 18 hours.

 In our tests, this monitor parent unit didn't die for 30 hours, which is ample time for a full night or a day and night combo without requiring a plugin.
-While the Vtech DM221 worked for 46 hours on average, few parents will need that much time when the baby room component doesn't offer a battery backup.
 This unit does offer a battery backup in the baby unit making it ideal for families with semi-regular power outages in rural living areas or those who may want to take the monitor camping or on the road where plug-in may be hard to find.